coryinsiderz/rnodec.io/content/faq/_index.md

 By inspiring you to join us in the journey into the new world.
 We'll see where this goes.

-But if you get involved in Terra, you can start out by throwing us some 🥩

-Yes, staking your tokens to RnodeC is supporting us, but it is also (hopefully!) supporting yourself.
+But if you get involved in Terra, please feel free to throw us some 🥩 .
+And yes, staking your tokens to RnodeC is supporting us, but it is also (hopefully!) supporting yourself.
 You are earning a yield on your investment.

 ## What is Staking?